-Units: The kind of warfare described in this game was organized.
-The Ancient armies such as the Romans were very organized; medieval armies had a looser kind of organization.
-Most soldiers were organized into units.
-These were led by experienced soldiers or nobles.
+Units: The kind of warfare described in this game was very organized and formal.
+All troops were organized into units.
+These were led by a corps of officers.
+Men fought in regulated groups.

 Our game works better if we replicate the units of old.
-In our scaled-down world, an infantry unit would be nine to eleven men and a commander.
-A cavalry unit would be four to five men and a commander.
-An artillery unit would be two machines and their crews.
+In our scaled-down world, an infantry unit would be nine to eleven men and an officer.
+A cavalry unit would be four to five men and an officer.
+An artillery unit would be two guns and their crews.

 You would also need the overall command unit.
-This would have a general on horseback, a standard bearer, an assistant and an extra man.
+This would have a general on horseback, a standard bearer, an adjutant and an extra man.

 Now comes the problem of moving all those men.
 The way to make it easier is a trick called "traying."
 We make a base out of wood, plastic or cardstock.
 It might be 4 inches long and 1 inch wide.
-To it we glue four footmen, all in the same position.
+To it we glue four riflemen, all in the same position.
 To make a unit ,we could make two of these trays.
-Our third tray would have our commander and the remaining riflemen.
-Should you decide on a 12-man unit, you might make the third tray with an officer, a standard bearer, and two footmen.
+Our third tray would have our officer and the remaining riflemen.
+Should you decide on a 12-man unit, you might make the third tray with an officer, a standard bearer, and two riflemen.